CB90-class fast assault craft: Development and adoption history

-Several of the tasks carried out by the Strb 90 H-variants, were originally intended for the Strb 90 E, which is now almost completely phased out.
+Several of the tasks carried out by the Strb 90 H-variants were originally intended for the Strb 90 E, which is now almost completely phased out.

-The Royal Norwegian Navy evaluated the Strb 90 H in early 1996, and subsequently purchased a total of 20 boats, designated 90 N (for Norsk utgave, literally Norwegian version).
+The Royal Norwegian Navy evaluated the Strb 90 H in early 1996 and subsequently purchased a total of 20 boats, designated 90 N (for Norsk utgave, literally Norwegian version).

 The Mexican Navy acquired 40 units (designated CB 90 HMN) between 1999 and 2001, and obtained a production license in 2002, allowing further units to be manufactured in Mexico.
 Since then eight additional units have been built.

 The German Water Police rented a Combat Boat 90H from the manufacturer Dockstavarvet for the 33rd G8 summit in Heiligendamm, Germany.
-This boat was involved in a high-speed chase with three Greenpeace RIBs which were trying to enter the restricted area near the hotel where the meeting was being held.
+This boat was involved in a high-speed chase with three Greenpeace RIBs who were trying to enter the restricted area near the hotel where the meeting was being held.
 A video clip of the incident was later widely spread around the internet.

 In July 2007 The United States Navy Expeditionary Combat Command (NECC) specified the CB90 for testing as its Riverine Command Boat.
 SAFE Boats International of Bremerton, Washington, was given a US$2.8 million contract to produce one prototype.
 The CB90 was subsequently adopted, and two were involved in an incident with Iran in 2016.

 In June 2009 an unknown buyer from Abu Dhabi bought two civilian luxury versions.

-In 2010, Dockstavarvet Shipyard modified two CB90's to be carried in the davits of Dutch and UK Navy Landing Platform Docks.
-During these six months trials, the two boats and a full Swedish boat squadron were embarked on a Royal Netherlands Navy LPD as a fully integrated element of the amphibious forces aboard and successfully deployed.
+In 2010, Dockstavarvet Shipyard modified two CB90s to be carried in the davits of Dutch and UK Navy landing platform docks (LPDs).
+During six-month trials, the two boats and a full Swedish boat squadron were embarked on a Royal Netherlands Navy LPD as a fully integrated element of the amphibious forces aboard and successfully deployed.

-In 2013 JSC Pella Shipyard near St Petersburg launched the first Russian built Raptor-class patrol boat "Raptor", but while the ships are strikingly similar there is no indication Dockstavarvet has been involved or licensed the design to Pella.
+In 2013 JSC Pella Shipyard near St Petersburg in Russia launched the first Raptor-class patrol boat; while the Russian boats are strikingly similar, there is no indication Dockstavarvet has been involved or licensed the design to Pella.

 Versions

+Swedish version

 Several Strb 90 H have been converted by the Swedish Navy to fill various roles: